creativeweb-aj/Accuknox/README.md

 ## Introduction

 This project is a social networking application developed for Accuknox.
-Follow the setup instructions below to get the project up and running on your local machine.
+It comes with a Postman collection for easy API testing and interaction.

 ## Prerequisites